Mumble-SRL/MBurgerSwift/Readme.md

 # Sections

-You can retrieve all the sections with a block with the given id with the function `getSectionsOfBlock:Parameters:Success:Failure` like this:
+You can retrieve all the sections with a block with the given id with the function `getSections(ofBlock:parameters:success:failure:)` like this:

 ```swift
 MBClient.getSections(ofBlock: THE_BLOCK_ID, parameters: nil, success: { (sections, paginationInfos) in